What are waterborne infections?

-Water-borne infections are any illnesses caused by drinking water contaminated with certain germs, like bacteria, viruses or parasites.
+Waterborne infections are any illnesses caused by drinking water contaminated with certain germs or “pathogens” like bacteria, viruses or parasites.
 Examples include E.coli, Campylobacter, Salmonella, Giardia and Cryptosporidium.

-Occasional cases of water-borne infections that occur outside of an outbreak are difficult to identify, because most of the types of illness spread by water can also be spread by food or directly from other people or animals.
+Occasional cases of waterborne infections that happen outside of an outbreak are difficult to identify.
+Most types of illnesses spread by water can also be spread by food, or directly from other people or animals.

-Many people who get infected with a more common water-borne infection will have no symptoms at all, and probably will not even know they have been infected.
-Over time, the germ moves through your digestive system and leaves your body through your feces.
+Many people who get infected with a waterborne infection will have no symptoms at all, and probably will not know they have been infected.
+Over time, the germs move through the digestive system and leave the body through feces (waste).

 If you do get sick, how you feel depends on the type of infection.
-For many water-borne infections, you start feeling sick 2 to 10 days after drinking the infected water.
+For many waterborne infections, you start feeling sick 2 to 10 days after drinking infected water.
 You might have diarrhea, stomach cramps, nausea, vomiting, a fever, or foul smelling gas or feces.
-If you have fever, swollen glands, or changes in your vision, see your health care provider.
+If you have fever, swollen glands or changes in your vision, you should see your health care provider immediately.

 Who is more likely to get sick?

 People who have a greater chance of getting sick include:

 - People with weakened immune systems, such as those who have HIV/AIDS, an organ or bone marrow transplant, or who have had cancer treatment

 - People with a chronic disease